Radekor500/PdfTools/README.md

 * merge pdf files,
 * split pdf document into multiple files and download them as zip archive,
-* extract multiple page ranges from single pdf document, PdfTools can be deployed locally or in a docker container.
+* extract multiple page ranges from single pdf document.

+PdfTools can be deployed locally or in a docker container.

 ## Getting Started